 Trainees will be recruited through Quality improvement Medical Education Training centres (QiMET) worldwide.
 In Nepal, Chitwan Medical College (CMC) has been recognised as QiMET centre.
-Trainees will come to the UK for training through Medical Training Initiative (MTI) national scheme designed to allow a small number of doctors to enter the UK from overseas for a maximum of 24 months, so that they can benefit from training and development in NHS services before returning to their home countries as specialist.
+Trainees will come to the UK for training through Medical Training Initiative (MTI) national scheme.
+The MTI scheme is designed to allow a small number of doctors to enter the UK from overseas for a maximum of 24 months, so that they can benefit from training and development in NHS services before returning to their home countries as specialist.
 In this training pathway, trainees do not need to sit the PLAB exam.